We often ask people, “How are you?” Though, in many cases, we don’t really care about the answer.

 Hospitals are places where new life is welcomed, where healing is expected to take place and hope is restored.

 ‘Blow,’ which is a Guyanese term for infidelity, has been trending in recent weeks.

+“Life is hard.”
+“I have no idea what’s going on.”
+“I am hoping to get out of it.”
+“I applied for a house and I am waiting.”
 Those statements were uttered by three vagrants I had a conversation with earlier this week.